microsoft/OSPO/bulk-targeted-sponsorship/README.md

 As example, you might want to absolutely not fund anything by your own employees and optimize for funding dependencies that see the most usage in your enterprise.
-The first is a binary filter.
-The second sorts the list.
+The first is a binary filter, and the second sorts the list.

 ### Basic: filtering